June 22 -June 30, 2020

 Limited to 16 persons

 Our first stop is the National Gallery.
 This National museum offers a stunning collection of Irish artifacts and works of art from the long spanning history of this Magic Island.
-From there we will stop by Christchurch, Dublin Castle and Kilmainham goal before we make our way out for Dublin to Co Meath.
+From there we will stop by Christchurch, Dublin Castle and Kilmainham goal before we make our way to our accommodation.

 “The New Flame”